EDUCATION PROFESSIONAL DEVELOPMENT AT AC

 |Trauma Informed and Hope Filled Communities - Part 1||4.4.2, 6.2.2||Online - available 24/7||1.5 hours|

-All courses will be delivered by faculty of Alphacrucis College and through the accredited tertiary standards and ethos of the College.
+All courses will be delivered by faculty of Alphacrucis University College and through the accredited tertiary standards and ethos of the University College.

 Teaching is the busiest interpersonal profession of all.
 Because of this dynamic, teachers rarely have opportunity to reflect in a way to enhance the intellectual quality of their teaching practice.
 Thus, their starting assumptions about being a teacher may continue with them, untested, as their experience grows.
 This course invites teachers maintaining their accreditation to reflect on the Quality Teaching Framework elements of intellectual quality with reference to their priorities in the classroom, which support their current teaching practice.
 They will therefore have opportunity to unpack their basic presuppositions about teaching and learning, compare that to national contexts, theoretical frameworks, and what they believe may help the learning of their students in their classrooms.